Cold Milk for Acidity: Does It Help, When to Drink It & Key Limitations

 - Between meals rather than immediately after heavy food

-However, relying only on milk may not address the root cause of frequent acidity.
+However, relying only on milk may not address the root cause of frequent acidity, especially if underlying morning acidity causes are present.

 Drinking Cold Milk for Acidity: Possible Limitations